Concordium/concordium-transaction-logger/README.md

   finalization before a node is deemed behind is dropped upon a failed query.
 In such a case a new node is attempted.

+- `TRANSACTION_LOGGER_CONNECT_TIMEOUT` Maximum number of seconds allowed for the initial connection to the node.
+Defaults to 10 seconds.

+- `TRANSACTION_LOGGER_REQUEST_TIMEOUT` Maximum number of seconds allowed for each GRPC request to the node.
+Node that this counts time until first response, so streaming calls can take longer.
+Defaults to 60s.

 # Failure handling

 The service handles nodes disappearing or getting behind, as well as the